Table of Contents

 ArgumentNullException

-data or ecl is null.
+data is null.

 DataTooLongException